sntsh-code/retail-sales-analytics-project/README.md

 ## About Me
 -----------

 Hi there!
-I'm **Santosh Jivaraj GItte**, also onwn as ****, I'm a pharma graduate fresher looking for career in tech and non-tech industry.
+I'm **Santosh Jivaraj GItte**, also konwn as **sntsh-code**, I'm a pharma graduate fresher looking for career in tech and non-tech industry.